sailfishos-mirror/bind9/bin/delv/delv.rst

    This option controls whether to display the CLASS when printing a record.
 The default is to display the CLASS.

+.. option:: +cookie, +nocookie

+   This option controls whether DNS COOKIE options are added to the requests or not.
+The default is to add the option.

 .. option:: +hint=FILE, +nohint

    This option specifies a filename from which to load root hints;